NimritaKoul/sherlock-holmes-agent-skill/README.md

 Once installed, simply say “Holmes, deduce…” or “Sherlock analyze…” in your agent and the skill will activate automatically.

-Enjoy the game is afoot!
+Enjoy, the game is On!